LukCen/vite-vue-store/README.md

 - basic basket mockup
 - Supabase integration - registration, authentication and connection to a custom table, also super basic login
 - user profile page - partially done, need to populate it with some more data
+- Pinia-based state management (currently only for basket)

 TODO: